WerenskjoldH/Lightweight-Targa-Exporter/README.md

 This is a very lightweight Targa file exporter with the aim of simply plugging it into a program and exporting a targa file with ease.

 # How To Use
-Aight, so I made this as easy to implement as I possibly could just follow these two steps:
+Aight, so I made this as easy to implement as I possibly could, just follow these two steps:

   1. Add the file to your project
   2. Add <code>#include "InputManager.h"</code> to the top of your file